 The farmhouse at Riscombe is a mixture of styles, and has clearly evolved over a number of centuries – probably stretching back 700 years.
 Some 17th century metal windows together with some walls of lath & plaster, and others of cob construction (clay, gravel and straw), suggest that it is at least 300 to 400 years old.
 However, whilst parts of the present farmhouse date from at least the 17th century, it is quite certain that this site was occupied by the earliest 14th century.
 We know this because a tax list drawn up in the year 1327 includes the names of John of Rysshcombe and Stephen of Ryscombe.
-The farm buildings which are now the holiday cottages date back probably two centuries (a 200 year old penny was discovered in the foundations of one building).
+The farm buildings which are now the holiday cottages date back at least two centuries (a 200 year old penny was discovered in the foundations of one building).
 The buildings which are now the main stable block were built for a dairy herd in 1957.

 Interestingly, in 1327, although Riscombe fell in the parish of Exford, as it does today, it seems to have been part of the manor of Almsworthy.
 The exact site of Almsworthy is not known, although it probably lay somewhere in the present area of Westermill Farm or Castle Farm, and must have been relatively important since it was recorded as Edmundesworde (Anglo-Saxon meaning “Edmund’s enclosure or farmstead” ), in the Domesday Book in 1086.